 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

 Changes in the size, shape, color, or feel of a mole is often the first warning sign of melanoma.
 These changes can occur in an existing mole, or melanoma may appear as a new or abnormal-looking mole.
 The "ABCDE" rule is helpful in remembering the warning signs of melanoma:

 Asymmetry.
-The shape of one half of the mole does not match the other.
+The shape of one-half of the mole does not match the other.

 Border.
 The edges are ragged, notched, uneven, or blurred.

 Color.
 Shades of black, brown, and tan may be present.
 Areas of white, gray, red, or blue may also be seen.